Home

 Texas State Nicknames

-Whereas there is only one Texas state motto, there exist a number of state nicknames for Texas:
+Whereas there is only one Texas motto, there exist a number of state nicknames for Texas:

 "Remember the Alamo"